 - What types of surfaces are best for walking programs – treadmills, road vs. sidewalk, trails?

 The best surfaces for walking are sidewalks, greenways.
-Avoid walking on the side of the rode due to the crown of the road, which can lead to foot, hip or back pain.
+Avoid walking on the side of the road as repetitive balancing on the crown of the road can lead to foot, hip or back pain.
 Treadmills are a nice surface and easier way to regulate your speed.
 Watch adding an incline which can change the alignment and add increased forces in your foot, knee, hip, and low back.

 - If someone has a low or high arch, how can they be sure to change their step in order to prevent injury?